openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 credential(s) the End-User wants to obtain from that issuer, e.g., in the form of credential manifest IDs or credential types, and further data, e.g., hints about the user when the user is already logged in with the Issuer.

-(2) (OPTIONAL) obtain credential manifest (as defined in [@DIF.CredentialManifest]) from the issuer with an information of which Verifiable Credentials the Issuer can issue, and optionally what kind of input from the user the Issuer requires to issue that credential.
+(2) (OPTIONAL) Request issuer metadata with an information of which verifiable credentials the Issuer can issue, and optionally what kind of input from the user the Issuer requires to issue that credential.

 Note: The wallet MAY also obtain the information about the credential issuer's capabilities using other means, which is out of scope of this specification.

 (4) In this step, the wallet sends an authorization request to the issuer.
-This request determines the types of verifiable credentials the wallet (on behalf of the user) wants to obtain.
+This request defines specific verifiable credentials the wallet is requesting on behalf of the user.

-The wallet SHOULD use a pushed authorization request (see [@!RFC9126]) to first send the payload of the authorization request to the issuer and subsequently use the `request_uri` returned by the issuer in the authorization request.
+The wallet SHOULD use a pushed authorization request (see [@!RFC9126]) to first send the payload of the authorization request to the issuer and subsequently use the `request_uri` returned by the issuer in the pushed authorization response.
 This ensures integrity and confidentiality of the request data and prevents any issues raised by URL length restrictions regarding the authorization request URL.

 Note: Signed and encrypted request objects would also ensure integrity and confidentiality.
 However, this approach would further increase the URL size, which might decrease robustness of the process.

-The issuer takes over user interface control at this point and interacts with the user.
+(4.1)  The issuer takes over user interface control at this point and interacts with the user.
 The implementation of this step is at the discretion of the issuer.

-(4.1)  The issuer will typically authenticate the user in the first step of this process.
+The issuer will typically authenticate the user in the first step of this process.
 For this purpose, the issuer might use a local or federated login, potentially informed by an `id_token_hint` (see [@OpenID.Core]).

 (4.2) (OPTIONAL) The issuers MAY call back to the wallet to fetch verifiable credentials it needs as